 I did look into a shared shuttle service from EZE operated by Manuel Tienda Leon.
 You can book on-line or they have a counter just after you exit Customs.
-It is cheaper but a bit of a faff as it is a transfer in two parts: firstly via bus to their main terminal in downtown (260 pesos or 13 USD), and then via shared taxi to your hotel.
+It is cheaper but a bit of a faff as it is a transfer in two parts: firstly via bus to their main terminal in Puerto Madero, and then a via shared taxi to your hotel.

 There is a bus (number 8) which is very cheap.
 However, the trip takes about 2 hours and the bus makes multiple stops en route.

 If anyone knows of other options, please share!

 Aeroparque Jorge Newbery (AEP)

 In terms of location, AEP is far more convenient for most travellers, located downtown in the Palermo neighbourhood.
 I found that a metered taxi was the best option.
 I did this journey a few times to my Palermo hotel and the price was consistent – around 8 USD.
 The journey should take no more than 30 minutes.

 Buses do serve AEP but for the difference in journey time and hassle, a taxi is your best bet.

 Are you thinking about where to go in Buenos Aires?
 These posts might help:

 - The day I met Messi; A walking tour of La Boca

 - El Zanjon, San Telmo: An underground journey into Buenos Aires past